Blog Post

 Read more about the origin story of RLI at OHSU in "Part 1" on the Progress Notes blog.

-Beginning at OHSU and beyond, RLI’s interactive curriculum is designed for participants to synthesize their learning and explore ways to incorporate what they've learned into their lives.
+RLI’s interactive curriculum, starting at OHSU, helps participants synthesize their learning and incorporate it into their lives.

 View External ResourceDownload PDF